sogladev/wow-realm-switch-utility/README.md

 ### Separation of responsibilities

-Workspace lifecycle (initialization, creation, sharing configuration, and cleanup) is managed exclusively by the `wowctl` CLI.
-The `config.toml` file is intentionally simple: it is only for *launch targets* and should point to an existing directory (either a standalone installation or a workspace directory created with `wowctl create`).
-Do **not** put workspace creation or sharing rules in `config.toml` — those belong to the workspace metadata managed by `wowctl`.
+Workspace lifecycle (initialization, creation, sharing configuration, and cleanup) is managed exclusively by the `realmctl` CLI.
+The `config.toml` file is intentionally simple: it is only for *launch targets* and should point to an existing directory (either a standalone installation or a workspace directory created with `realmctl create`).
+Do **not** put workspace creation or sharing rules in `config.toml` — those belong to the workspace metadata managed by `realmctl`.

-Each workspace created by `wowctl create` stores its metadata in `workspace.toml` inside the workspace directory.
+Each workspace created by `realmctl create` stores its metadata in `workspace.toml` inside the workspace directory.
 Example `workspace.toml` (do not edit manually):

 ```toml
 profile = "chromie-3.3.5a"